 This statement of non-financial performance (Déclaration de Performance Extra-Financière or DPEF in French) is an integral part of the management report.
-The reporting period covers the year 2023 (1 January to 31 December), during which the Group generated consolidated revenue of €843,249,000.
+The reporting period covers the year 2024 (1 January to 31 December), during which the Group generated consolidated revenue of €831,274,000.

 Aside from the exceptions specified below, all of the Group's activities are covered in this document.
-The environmental information contained in this statement covers 97.5% of the workforce in the target scope, and 98.7% for employee information.
+The environmental information contained in this statement covers 98.5% of the workforce in the target scope, and 99.7% for employee information.
 We have specifically focused on paper production activities, which account for the majority of the Group's environmental impact.
+Some historical data (energy/air emissions/water) has been corrected following the detection of errors.